 To make an appointment, call one of the participating optical practices.
-A local participating practice can be found online at: primaryeyecare.co.uk/find-a-practice

-You will be asked some questions about your symptoms in order to assess how quickly you need to be seen by the service, which will be within 24hrs in urgent cases and within a few days for non-urgent cases.
+You will be asked some questions about your symptoms in order to assess your if you need to be seen and how quickly, which will be within 24hrs for urgent cases.